-- There is no IEEE 802.3 standard that supports Ethernet over a single balanced twisted pair at an operating speed of 10 Mb/s. - The project may define multiple PHYs, but will define only a single PHY per maximum link segment distance. - The new proposed standard will define optional power delivery supporting the new 10 Mb/s single-pair operation and distances.
+There is no IEEE 802.3 standard for an Ethernet PHY using a single balanced pair of conductors at a 10 Mb/s data rate.

+The project may define multiple PHYs, but will define only a single PHY per maximum link segment distance.

+The new proposed standard will define optional power delivery supporting the new 10 Mb/s single-pair operation and distances.
 In contrast, IEEE P802.3bu only defines power delivery with physical parameters compatible with 100BASE-T1, 1000BASE-T1, or without a data entity.